Daily urban system: Definition

 Daily urban system (DUS) mainly focuses on urban cities, where majority of the commuting flow take place.
 However, some case studies do look at the outskirts and suburban areas around specific urban cities that are being studied.
 The daily commuting includes both work and leisure, contributing to high density in the daily urban system.
-That results in slowering the speed of transportation.
+That results in slowing the speed of transportation.
 The speed of transportation is about 16 km/h at the central parts of urban cities, but speed may vary from place to place.

 Urban sprawl is the possible outcome of an expansion of the daily urban system.
 Therefore, it includes multiple local governments, economies, and demographics.
 The researchers that study daily urban system (DUS) are basically focusing on the transportation planning.
 Some are interested in micro-analysis of an urban area per se, some carry out macro analysis of a region that is made up of several urban cities.

 The difference between an agglomeration of an urban area and the daily urban system is that, an agglomeration is a multivariate means of combining townships, counties, and other defined areas.
 It looks at shared economic relationships and other factors.
 A daily urban system, on the other hand, only show how far away people who commute into a city are living.
 It shows how much sprawl has occurred, or how people are living far away from where they commute to everyday due to differences in conditions between the regions.

 Cases

-Olomouc, Czech
+Olomouc, Czechia

 A study in Olomouc research on the traveling distance among locations such as schools, hospitals, retail stores, and culture and sports centers of the region, and the towns in the hinterland of Olomouc too.
 The findings were different for the region and towns.
 The towns had shown reduction in traveling distance for commercial services, such as pharmacies and banking services.
 There were groceries and retail shops moving to large commercial centers too, cutting down traveling distance, which people were able to shop at the malls without having to travel much.
 However, the study found little changes region wise, especially in health care and education sectors.
 Commute for schools and health care institutions had remained stable.